- A CRM forecast is a forecast that is entered into CRM systems.

 This is a critical point.

-The expectations for Sales organizations are normally set such that a high percentage of salespeople do not meet their quota.
+Sales organizations’ expectations are normally set such that a high percentage of salespeople do not meet their quota.
 There is little support for any other focus by Sales organizations other than making the quota.

 Until the forecast error is measured, there can be no feedback given that requires salespeople to make an actual effort in increasing their forecasting accuracy.
-On a frequent basis, salespeople enter knowingly inaccurate forecasts.
+Frequently, salespeople enter knowingly inaccurate forecasts.
 This is why we picked a mushroom house to represent the CRM forecast.

 This is the fastest and most accurate way of measuring multiple forecasts that we have seen.